vincentzossou/neural-networks-models/README.md

 # unet-liver-segmentation

-## U-Net Biomedical Image Segmentation
+## U-Net Biomedical Image Semantic Segmentation

 This repository contains the code to perform liver segmentation using [U-Net](https://arxiv.org/abs/1505.04597) and tensorflow.